 Bragia cru, composed of Cabernet Sauvignon, Merlot and Sangiovese stretches for 4,5 hectares estate’ s plot, planted in 1999, at 275 m asl; the composition of the soil consists of loose clay and sand with many fossils of seashell which bless the wine with a marked elegance.

 The vision behind Bragia wine is to challenge our terroir with international varieties while maintaining Sangiovese grapes in order to keep our Tuscan roots.

-Each harvest is made after an accurate summer pruning which takes more than a month due to hand picking of different varieties at various time intervals.
+Each harvest, made after an accurate summer pruning, takes more than a month due to hand picking of different varieties at various time intervals.

 Each variety is vinified separately into concrete vats where malolactic fermentation takes place too; successively the wine is blended with the proportion of different varieties which is defined in relation to the quality that the variety themselves reach and is then aged for 12/14 months in French barrels of different age and volume.